Tessellation Localized Transfer learning for nonparametric regression: Experiments and applications

 In this section, we present numerical experiments designed to illustrate both the performance and the limitations of the proposed transfer learning approach.
-Throughout the numerical study, performance is assessed in terms of the error reduction
+Throughout the study, performance is assessed in terms of the error reduction

-where $\mathrm{MSE}_{\mathrm{NW}}$ and $\mathrm{MSE}_{(\mathrm{TL})^2}$ denote respectively the mean squared error of the Nadaraya-Watson estimator of $\target$ computed on the full target sample $\mathcal{T}$ (i.e., without transfer), and that of the proposed $(\mathrm{TL})^2$ estimator defined in Algorithm~\eqref{Algo:transfer}.
-In practice, values of $\mathrm{E}_{\mathrm{red}}$ close to $1$ indicate a highly effective transfer, while negative values correspond to negative transfer, meaning that incorporating source information deteriorates the estimation accuracy.\\
+where $\mathrm{MSE}_{\mathrm{NW}}$ and $\mathrm{MSE}_{(\mathrm{TL})^2}$ denote, respectively, the mean squared error of the classical Nadaraya-Watson estimator of $\target$ computed on the full target sample $\mathcal{T}$ (i.e., without transfer), and that of the proposed $(\mathrm{TL})^2$ estimator defined in Algorithm~\ref{Algo:transfer}.
+In practice, values of $\mathrm{E}_{\mathrm{red}}$ close to $1$ indicate highly effective (positive) transfer, whereas negative values correspond to negative transfer, meaning that incorporating source information deteriorates estimation accuracy. \\

 The first step of the procedure consists in specifying the collection $\mathcal{H}$ of admissible tessellations.
-In this section, we focus on the special case of axis-aligned square tessellations.
+In this section, we focus on \textit{axis-aligned square} tessellations.
 More precisely, letting $d$ denote the dimension of the regressors, each cell of the partition is of the form

 As a consequence, the maximal number of cells is fixed and given by $L_{\max}=n_{\mathcal{T}}^d$.